Bachelor of Psychological Science (Honours)

 Note:

-- All course fees include the corresponding Singapore Goods and Services Tax (GST), which is 8% in 2023.
+- All course fees include the corresponding Singapore Goods and Services Tax (GST), which is 9%.

 - The details of the instalment breakdown will be provided in your Student Contract.
 Please contact us for further details.